 With positive feedback on the inclusion of modular accessibility and personality types that can create more dynamic ranges of personas.

 With the basic written outline and modular stucture the UX team created paper persona prototypes to be shared with stakeholders for further feedback befoe creating finalised versions.

-While completing the final set of personas guidance and training material was created to be used to advocate how UAL teams could utilise personas to positively impact their projects and engagements with their key users.
+While completing the final set of personas guidance and training material was created to help staff learn how to utilise the personas and components to positively impact their projects and engagements with their key audience.

 Through the UX Advocate Programme and UX Lunch and Learn Sessions created and run by the UX team.
 We were able to test, improve, teach and support teams with learning about personas, how to use them for their project, but most important to get everyone on the main page of who are 6 key user types are.

 The time and size of the project was a bit too much for a 3 months, as large survey data, interviews and workshop insights needed to be analyised and acted on quickly.
 However, we were able to build awareness and create a training framework to create culture around the usage of user personas.
 This has proved to be much more beneficial to the overall project and the outcome from teams throughout UAL has shown that they are starting to benefit from the user persona first approach.

 The UX team has plans to embed user persona training into more areas of the UX Advocate Programme to get more UAL staff members who are interested in UX to learn the key principles and practices to lead the usage of personas within their team.